-- Fires only permitted in the fire pit using provided, branches and dead wood on the property.
-A hand saw or long handled loppers is recommended.
+- Fires permitted only in the fire pit using provided, branches and dead wood on the property.

 - Potable well water